 3) Sighting in chop, waves, and swells

-With mild chop, or when needing to see over a swimmer in front of you, you may need to lift your head slightly higher out of the water to find your target, or consider looking for a more distant landmark that is in line with your swim goal, such as a tree or building on land, or a mountain peak.
+With mild chop, or when needing to see over a swimmer in front of you, you may need to lift your head slightly higher out of the water to find your target, or consider looking for a higher, more distant landmark that is in line with your swim goal, such as a tree or building on the land, or a mountain peak.

 Sighting gets harder in wavy water, or when there are swells.
 You have to learn to feel if you are in a trough or on the crest of a wave or swell, and time your sighting to maximize your ability to see what you need to see.
-Otherwise you will only see water.
-The best way to do this is either glide until you feel yourself rising to the top of a swell, or taking another arm stroke before popping you head out.
+Otherwise, you will only see water.
+The best way to do this is either glide until you feel yourself rising to the top of a swell, or by taking another arm stroke before popping your head out.